 One of the easiest ways for hackers and thieves to gain access to your device is to have you install malware.
 While it is possible to pick up malware while surfing the internet or clicking links in emails, malware can be disguised as or hidden in legitimate-looking apps.

 Only install apps that you trust.
 Apple App Store apps are generally trustworthy, but Android stores have less stringent security requirements.
-Check reviews on the store to establish you’re not downloading ransomware or apps that will steal or destroy data.
+Check reviews of the store to ensure you’re not downloading ransomware or apps that steal or destroy data.

 Don’t Leave Devices Unattended

-While hacking and malware are common ways to access mobile phones and their data, many data thieves operate by physically stealing the phone.
+While hacking and malware are common ways to access mobile phones and their data, many data thieves resort to physical theft.
 They can’t do that if you don’t give them access to your cell phone.
 Never leave a mobile unattended, even if you’re only nipping to the toilet at a restaurant.

-If your device does get stolen, make sure apps like your banking and digital wallet apps require verification for every transaction.
+If your device is stolen, make sure your banking and digital wallet apps require verification for every transaction.
 These apps should automatically log you out after periods of inactivity, but it is a good idea to have them use the same biometric login as your gadget or give them their own passwords.

 Conclusion